 EDI ERP Integration

 Electronic data interchange (EDI) is the computer-to-computer exchange of business documents in a standard electronic format between business partners.
 By switching from exchanging paper business documents to electronic business documents, businesses enjoy key benefits such as reduced costs, increased processing speed, reduced errors, and improved relationships with business partners.
-In the EDI electronic data interchanger, the two most commonly used types are purchase orders and invoices.
-EDI allows to minimize or eliminate the manual processes involved in this work.
+In the EDI electronic data interchange, the two most commonly used types are purchase orders and invoices.
+EDI allows for the minimization or elimination of the manual processes involved in this work.

-In order for information and documents to be transferred to business partners (Suppliers, Banks, Producers,…) smoothly and accurately; applying EDI with ERP software is a highlight solution.
+For information and documents to be transferred to business partners (Suppliers, Banks, Producers,…) smoothly and accurately, applying EDI with ERP software is a highlight solution.
 Since ERP software contains the data source of the business.
 Thus, combining the data from two systems enhances the performance of EDI software.

 BPM ERP Integration